 Production (and consumption) of NO in the soil depends mainly on soil microbial activity and is mainly controlled by soil temperature, soil moisture, and soil nutrient concentration (Conrad, 1996; Meixner and Yang 2006; Ludwig et al., 2001).
 Any natural or anthropogenic action that result in the inputs of nutrients (e.g. by fertilizer application) and/or modification of soil nutrient turnover rates has a substantial effect on soil biogenic NO emission.
 The rapid (economically driven) intensification of arid agriculture (oasis agriculture), particularly by enlargement of the arable area and by enhancement of necessary irrigation leads inevitably to the increase of soil biogenic NO emissions.
 Since those microbial processes which underlay NO production and NO consumption in soils are confined to the uppermost soil layers (<0.0 5 m depth, Rudolph et al., 1996), the most direct method for their characterization and quantification is usually realized by laboratory incubation of soil samples; corresponding measurements result in the determination of so-called net potential NO fluxes, which are explicit functions of soil moisture, soil temperature, and ambient NO concentration (Behrendt et al., 2014).

 Tropospheric NO2 column densities can be retrieved from satellite observations using differential optical absorption spectroscopy (DOAS) (e.g. Leue et al., 2001; Richter and Burrows, 2002, Beirle et al., 2004).
 Identification and quantification of the sources of tropospheric NO2 column densities are important for monitoring air quality, for understanding radiative forcing and its impact on local climate.
 Ground-based Multi Axis Differential Optical Absorption Spectroscopy (MAX-DOAS) is a novel measurement technique (Hönninger et al., 2004) that represents a significant advantage over the well-established zenith scattered sunlight DOAS instruments, which are mainly sensitive to stratospheric absorbers.
-From NO2 slant column densities, retrieved from measurements at different elevation angles, information about tropospheric NO2 profiles and/or tropospheric vertical column densities can be obtained (Sinreich et al., 2005; Wittrock et al., 2004; Wagner et al., 2011).
+From NO2 slant column densities, retrieved from measurements at different elevation angles, information about tropospheric NO2 profiles and/or tropospheric vertical column densities can be obtained (e.g. Sinreich et al., 2005; Wittrock et al., 2004; Wagner et al., 2011).

 In this paper we concentrate (a) on ground-based MAX-DOAS measurements of slant and vertical NO2 column densities over an intensively used oasis of the Taklimakan desert (NW-China), (b) on biogenic NO emissions derived from laboratory incubation measurements on oasis soil samples, (c) on up-scaling of the laboratory results to the oasis level, (d) calculation of atmospheric boundary layer NO2 concentrations by suitable NONO2 conversion and 3 dimensional dispersion modelling, and (e) on simulating slant and vertical NO2 column densities from the calculated 3-D-NO2 distributions by integration along the MAX-DOAS light path.
 The final aim is comparison and discussion of the results obtained under (a) and (e).